nickroh/Alice-Interactive-fiction/Assets/Plugins/Ink/Readme.md

 For more information on **ink**, see [the documentation in the main ink repo](https://github.com/inkle/ink).
 For convenience, the package also creates an (**Ink > Help**) menu option.

-To keep up to date with the latest news about ink [sign up for the mailing list](http://www.inklestudios.com/ink#signup).

 ## Customisation

-This package has been designed to be modular.
-You can delete many of the folders to remove functionality without causing errors.

-You should never delete the DLL folder (although you may delete the windows/mac dlls if you are sure no team members are on a certain platform)
+This package is structured modularly.
+The folders correllating to the features described below can all be safely deleted if their functionality is not required.

+The only files required to play ink in your game is ink-engine and Newtonsoft.Json in the DLL folder.

+The inklecate DLLs used to compile ink are quite large files.
+You may safely delete the DLLs not corresponding to your current OS, or both of them if not using the compiler.

 ## Using ink in game your game.

-The **ink player** is the core feature of this package; the minimal requirements to actually run a compiled JSON story file is the `ink-engine.dll` library.
+The **ink player** is the core feature of this package; the minimal requirements to actually run a compiled JSON story file are the `ink-engine.dll` and `Newtonsoft.Json.dll` libraries.

 ## Ink Player

-The Ink Player (**Ink > Player Window**) allows you to play stories in an editor window, and provides functionality to edit variables on the fly, test functions, profile, save and load states, and divert.
+The Ink Player (**Ink > Player Window**) allows you to play stories in an editor window, and provides functionality to edit variables on the fly, save and load states, and divert.

-To play a story, click the "play" button shown on the inspector of a compiled ink file, or drag a compiled ink story TextAsset into the window.
+**Playing a story**: You can play stories by clicking the "Play" button on the inspector of a master ink file, or by manually choosing a compiled ink story TextAsset in the Ink Player window and clicking "Play".
+You can then use the choice panel to advance the story, and the undo/redo buttons to rewind and test different paths.

+**Saving and restoring story states**: You can save and restore the current state of the story using the save and load buttons in the Story State panel.
+States are stored as .json files.

+**Diverting to a stitch**: To instantly move to a specific stitch in a story, you can manually enter the path of a stitch in the Divert panel.
+You need to use the full path of a stitch, including the knot that contains it.
+For example: "the_orient_express.in_first_class".

+**Editing variables**: The variables panel allows you to view and edit all the story variables.

 ## Automatic compilation